DessimozLab/read2tree/README.md

                         [Default is current directory] Path to output directory.
   --standalone_path STANDALONE_PATH
-                        [Default is current directory] Path to oma standalone directory.
+                        [Default is current directory] Path to the folder where marker genes (i.e. reference orthologous groups) in fasta format are located.
   --reads READS [READS ...]
                         [Default is none] Reads to be mapped to reference.
 If paired end add separated by space.